electromatter/mcp_simple/README.md

 # MCP_SIMPLE

-A simple implementation of something like bungee.
+A simple gateway for Minecraft.
 Under the ISC license, see the LICENSE file for details.